nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

      * In the BIS mode, you can use any number of nRF5340 Audio development kits as receivers.
      * In the current version of the nRF5340 Audio application, the BIS mode offers only monophonic sound reproduction.

-The audio quality for both modes does not change, although the processing time for stereo quality can be longer.
+The audio quality for both modes does not change, although the processing time for stereo can be longer.

 .. _nrf53_audio_app_overview_architecture: